Care Guides > Pets in Care Homes: Can You Take Them?

 Can Care Home Staff Help You Look After a Pet?

-The staff at your care home will likely support you with feeding, exercising, grooming and cleaning your pet.
+With that said, the staff at some care homes will support you with tasks like feeding, exercising, grooming and cleaning your pet.
 Depending on your needs, they’ll either do this for you or assist you in doing it yourself.

-Another important task that care home staff can help out with is taking your pet to the vet and administering any medication that it needs.
+Another important task that care home staff may help out with is taking your pet to the vet and administering any medication that it needs.
 Before moving into a care home, you can discuss with the manager how your new home will support you in taking care of your pet.
+It may be that they’ll only take your pet on if you’re able to organise these things yourself.

 What Happens to Pets That You Can’t Take?